KRFOSS/kali-docs/cloud/digitalocean/index.md

 kali@kali:~$ history -c
 ```

-At this point, our virtual machine is ready so we run 'poweroff' to shutdown the system.
+At this point, our virtual machine is ready so we run 'poweroff' to shutdown the system:

 ```console
 kali@kali:~$ poweroff